arispati/CryptoAES/README.md

 # CryptoAES
-AES crypto library which can be used in php and javascript
+AES crypto library which can be used in php and javascript (PHP Version).

+If you want to use this library in javascript use the [CryptoAESJS](https://github.com/arispati/CryptoAESJS).

 ## How to Install
 - Install with composer